finbourne/lusid-sdk-java/sdk/docs/TransactionFeesApi.md

 [EXPERIMENTAL] UpsertTransactionFeeRules: Upsert fee rules.

-&lt;br&gt;   To upsert a new rule, the code field must be left empty, a code will then be assigned and returned as part   of the response.
+    To upsert a new rule, the code field must be left empty, a code will then be assigned and returned as part   of the response.
 To update an existing rule, include the fee code.
-It is possible to both create and update   fee rules in the same request.     &lt;br&gt;   The upsert is transactional - either all create/update operations will succeed or none of them will.
+It is possible to both create and update   fee rules in the same request.
+The upsert is transactional - either all create/update operations will succeed or none of them will.

 ### Example